Place flour in a bowl. Make a well in the center of the flour and add water gradually, mixing until a soft dough is formed.

 Turn onto a lightly floured smooth surface.
 Knead the dough a few minutes until it is pliable.
 Cover with a clean damp cloth and let stand at least 30 minutes.

 Divide dough into 12 equal pieces and shape each piece into a ball.
-Flatten on a lightly floured surface to form even rounds, 2 or 3 inches in diameter.
-Roll out each round to form a 6-circle.
+Flatten on a lightly floured surface to form even rounds, 2 or 3 inches (51 cm -76 cm) in diameter.
+Roll out each round to form a 6-inch circle (152 cm).

 Cook chapatis one at a time on a hot, lightly oiled chapati griddle or heavy skillet, over medium-high heat.
 When the underside is lightly browned, flip the chapati.
 Press the top side of the chapati firmly with a clean towel or cloth napkin in several places, covering the entire surface.
 The chapati will puff up irregularly as it is cooked and pressed.